Roundup Linked to Human Liver Damage, Study Finds

 To determine whether glyphosate would have the same effect on humans, Mills examined urine samples from 93 patients that were suspected of having fatty liver disease.

 As part of the study, liver biopsies and urine samples were taken.
-Glyphosate residue was much higher in patients with liver disease compared to those with a healthier liver.
+Glyphosate residue was much higher in patients with the liver disease compared to those with a healthier liver.
 The higher the levels of glyphosate in the urine, the worse the person’s liver health.

 Dr. Kenneth Spaeth, chief of occupational and environmental medicine at Northwell Health in New York, says the UCSD study raises more concerns about the product “and its widespread use globally.”